If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 On the contrary, if you see the Dracaena marginata plant developing brown leaf edges, your plant is overwatered.
 Therefore, dry off the plant’s roots and withhold watering till its top 2 to 3 inches are dry again.

-One of the main mistakes that many Dracaena marginata plant owners make is watering their plants with fluoride-containing water.
+One of the main mistakes many Dracaena marginata plant owners make is watering their plants with fluoride-containing water.

 Always be sure that your water does not contain any fluoride before pouring it over your Marginata plant.
 Ideally, use distilled water.